 Fredericksburg, Texas, is a wine lover’s paradise in the heart of the Texas Hill Country, and wine is undoubtedly one of the main reasons visitors come to the city any time of the year.
 But during the holidays, the city comes together and combines wine and old-world German Christmas traditions for the whole family to enjoy.

-From November to New Year’s, it’s wine, dine, and shop-till-you-drop time in the city.
-If you’re a Christmas collector, wine connoisseur, or perhaps a lover of German ambiance, then you’ll want to make plans to visit Fredericksburg for the holidays for some laid-back hospitality and a genuinely good time — and you may even want to stay to bring in the New Year!
+From November to New Year’s, it’s wine, dine, and shop-till-you-drop time in Fredericksburg.
+Suppose you’re a Christmas collector, wine connoisseur, or perhaps a lover of German ambiance; in that case, you’ll want to make plans to visit Fredericksburg for the holidays for some laid-back hospitality and a genuinely good time — and you may even want to stay to bring in the New Year!

 2. Fredericksburg Trade Days Holiday Encore

-Don’t worry if you miss this weekend, the Trade Days are held on every 3rd weekend of each month.
+Don’t worry if you miss this weekend — the regular Fredericksburg Trade Days are held on every third weekend of each month.
 Although it won’t be quite the holiday event, you could experience Trade Days the weekend before the Encore or in December.
 This market is my absolute favorite thing to do when I’m in Fredericksburg.
 Every time I get down that way, I try to book my stay during the third weekend of the month.